 The train carries a maximum of 72 passengers in 36 superbly appointed suites.
 The sleeper coaches are some of the most spacious in the world, offering every modern convenience and comfort.
 The epitome of luxury, with handsome wood panelling and period Edwardian features, the air-conditioned suites accommodate two people offering the option of twin or spacious double beds.
 All are equipped with a writing surface and, for valuables, a personal safe.
 There is also room service available 24 hours a day.
 In the en-suite bathrooms original fittings are combined with the modern technology of hot showers, hairdryers and shaver sockets.
-The Deluxe Suites measure ten square metres and have a lounge area and en-suite bathroom with shower and the Pullman Suites measure seven square metres.
-The two Royal Suites are spacious and elegant and measure 16 square metres.
-Each has its own private lounge area and full bathroom with a Victorian bath and separate shower.
+The Deluxe Suites measure ten square metres and have a lounge area and en-suite bathroom with shower and the Pullman Suites which measure seven square metres are equipped with a comfortable sofa-seat during the day and converted to double or twin beds for the evening.